-Medical Physics Residency Program THE DEPARTMENT OF RADIATION MEDICINE
+Therapeutic Medical Physics Residency Program THE DEPARTMENT OF RADIATION MEDICINE

 Oregon Health & Science University (OHSU) is Oregon's only academic health center and is nationally respected distinguished as a research university dedicated solely to advancing health sciences.

 OHSU is a community of healers dedicated to saving lives, ensuring the well-being of all entrusted to our care.
 We aim to recruit, retain, and develop diverse medical physics residents.
-We believe that in order to deliver great health care, we must train culturally-competent physicians from diverse backgrounds - including members of racial and ethnic groups that are historically underrepresented in medicine, individuals raised in rural environments, and people who have overcome significant social and financial disadvantages.
+At OHSU we believe that in order to deliver great health care, we must train culturally-competent physicians from diverse backgrounds - including members of racial and ethnic groups that are historically underrepresented in medicine, individuals raised in rural environments, and people who have overcome significant social and financial disadvantages.

 The Department of Radiation Medicine has a long history of academic training geared toward clinicians and medical professionals.
-Since 1966, the Department has sustained a thriving radiation oncology physics program.
+Since 1966, the department has sustained a thriving radiation oncology physics program.

 The training provides structured education under the supervision of board certified medical physicists.
-Training is structured to follow the recommended CAMPEP guidelines and AAPM Report No. 90 and Report No. 249.
+Training is structured to follow CAMPEP's published Standards for Accreditation of Residency Educational Programs in Medical Physics.

 Curriculum

-Residents are provided with a residency training schedule that provide an overview of each clinical rotation, the duration of each rotation, learning objectives, evaluation points, and reading materials.
-Residents are provided with a tracking portal account to log and track clinical cases during each clinical rotation.
+Residents are provided with a residency training schedule that provides an overview of each clinical rotation, the duration of each rotation, learning objectives, evaluation points, and reading materials.

-Research
+Resident Research

-The Medical Physics Residency Program does not contain a research requirement but residents are strongly encouraged to develop this skillset through clinical implementation projects which require literature review, experimentation, and documentation.
+The program does not have a research requirement but residents are strongly encouraged to develop this skillset through clinical implementation projects which require literature review, experimentation, and documentation.
+Residents are provided with up to four months to work on research or clinical projects.

-Didactics
+Resident Didactics

+Residents are provided protected time, in clinic and away from clinic, for didactics.
 Residents are required to attend and participate in:

-• Physics Journal Club (Monthly)
+• Physics Journal Club

-• Radiation Biology Course (Fridays)
+• Radiation Biology Course

 Residents are encouraged to attend: